laobie/NineGridImageView/README.md

 [中文版说明点我](http://laobie.github.io/android/2016/03/06/nine-grid-iamge-view-libaray.html)

-This is a custom widget for Android, which uesd for show grid pictures, such as you see in weibo or wechat.
+This is a custom widget for Android, which uesd for showing grid pictures, such as you seeing in weibo or wechat.

 ![](http://ac-qygvx1cc.clouddn.com/ee5906c846ad3346.png)